-At Madera Community College, we are committed to your academic and personal success.
-Whether you are attending Madera Community College to earn an associate degree, complete a workforce certificate, upgrade job skills, or transfer to a four-year institution, we can assist you in creating an educational plan to help reach your goals.
+Our wonderful team here at Madera Community College is committed to your academic and personal success.
+Whether you are attending Madera Community College to earn an associate degree, complete a workforce certificate, upgrade your job skills, or transfer to a four-year institution, we are here to assist you in creating an educational plan to help you accomplish your goals.

-Madera Community College offers 100 degrees and certificates in a wide array of transfer and career areas.
+Madera Community College offers 100 degrees and certificates in a variety of transfer and career areas.
 We provide a range of online and in-person student support services, opportunities to explore career options, and a variety of fun student activities.
 I encourage you to use as many of these resources as possible to get the most out of your college experience.

-Students on both our Madera and Oakhurst campuses are why we exist.
-Our mission is: "Empowering our students to succeed in an ever-changing world."
-Part of this mission is to create an equitable learning environment that is welcoming and inclusive of all students.
-To this end, we commit to transforming ourselves into an antiracist institution that is community centered.
-And we invite you on this journey with us.
+Whether you are attending classes at our Madera or Oakhurst campuses or taking online courses with us, our top priority is helping you succeed and accomplish your goals.
+Our mission is "Empowering our students to succeed in an ever-changing world."
+Part of this mission is providing students an equitable learning environment that is welcoming and inclusive for all.
+To this end, we are committed to being an antiracist institution that exists to serve everyone here in our community.

-Please stay connected with us!
 If you have any questions, do not hesitate to contact our Welcome Center at (559) 675-4839 or outreach@maderacollege.edu.
-Our faculty and staff are committed to walking alongside you every step of the way.
+Our faculty and staff are committed to walking alongside you every step of the way and helping you accomplish your academic goals.

-Best wishes for a successful academic year and college career.
+Best wishes for a successful academic year!